DeysonOrtiz/Deyson-com/pages/articles/mastering-stand-up-videos/index.md

 title: "Mastering Stand-Up Videos: The Power of a Teleprompter"
 layout: layouts/article.njk
 date: 2023-06-14
 categories:
   - "blog"
 ---

-When it comes to recording stand-up videos, I have a fantastic tip that can greatly enhance your performance.

-Instead of relying solely on your memory or reading directly from a script, I recommend using a helpful app called [Imaginary Teleprompter](https://imaginary.tech/teleprompter/) or any teleprompter app you prefer.
+I have a tip for enhancing your performance when recording stand-up videos if you have difficulty remembering what to say.

+Typically, I recommend against using teleprompters.
+But there are times when they can be helpful, especially if you are getting started.

 However, the key is not to use the teleprompter for word-for-word reading, as that can make us sound robotic.

-Instead, I suggest using it for reading notes.
+Instead, I suggest using it for keywords to trigger our memory.

-Since the teleprompter scrolls, we can quickly glance down and stay on topic without losing our flow.
+Since the teleprompter scrolls, we can use keywords to stay on topic without losing our flow.

-Here is how it works: Familiarize yourself with the script in sections rather than trying to memorize every single word.

-Get a grasp of the overall idea and structure.
+Remember, your videos should aim to discuss topics you know well.
+It is better if you can speak from the heart.

+Find topics that you are passionate about and that you can speak about with confidence.
+Think of conversations that you have had with friends or family members.

+The goal of keywords is to stay on topic without losing our flow.
+Think of keywords that you can use to guide your conversation.

-If you happen to forget the next part while recording, simply pause, take a breath, and refer to the teleprompter to refresh your memory.
+If you go blank, pause, take a breath, and refer to the teleprompter to refresh your memory.

 Do not worry about the breaks and pauses you take during recording.

-These can be easily edited out manually or automated with the help of editing tools.
+These can be easily edited out manually.

-You can also employ push cuts, a technique where you create the illusion of a second camera angle by scaling up the video slightly.

-By taking your time, strategically editing out any breaks, and using push cuts, you can achieve a seamless and professional-looking video.
+Or keep them, as there is nothing wrong with being human.

+The important thing is to speak with passion and to have fun!